joeylitalien/joeylitalien.github.io/_publications/nglod.md

                   Alec Jacobson and
                   Morgan McGuire and
                   Sanja Fidler},
-        year = {2021},
+        journal = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2021},
-        journal = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}
+        doi = {10.1109/cvpr46437.2021.01120}
     }

 tag: research